The North East’s regional liver medicine and liver transplantation service is based at the liver unit at the Freeman Hospital.

 Hepatology is a medical specialty which focuses on investigating and treating conditions affecting the liver and biliary tree (gallbladder and bile ducts).

-Liver experts called hepatologists treat diseases such as:
+Liver experts called hepatologists treat diseases.

-- viral hepatitis (hepatitis B and C)
+- Viral hepatitis (hepatitis B and C)

-- cirrhosis (due to a wide range of conditions such as non-alcohol related fatty liver disease and alcohol-related liver disease)
+- Cirrhosis (due to a wide range of conditions such as non-alcohol related fatty liver disease and alcohol-related liver disease)

-- autoimmune liver disease
+- Autoimmune liver disease

-- liver cancer
+- Liver cancer

-- portal hypertension
+- Portal hypertension

-- inherited liver disease
+- Inherited liver disease

 They also look after patients before and after liver transplant surgery.